gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 wait too long, you hear me?
 Damned if I'll have you in my dreams for the rest of my life."

 He emptied everything from his bag except the *iyemnelili*'s head.
-A twist of wax paper around a dozen matches went into one pocket and a stub of candle into the other, along with the twist of hair he had taken from the dead man who had been my mother's-side cousin.
-He re-slung his sword belt over one shoulder and under the opposite arm so that the blade hung down behind his back.
+A fold of wax paper holding a dozen matches went into one pocket and a stub of candle into the other, along with the twist of hair he had taken from the dead man who had been my mother's-side cousin.
+He re-slung his sword belt over one shoulder and under the opposite arm so that the blade hung down his back.
 He made sure it was loose in its scabbard, then shouldered his pack once again.
 He looked like an *iyemnelili* himself then, a hunchback with an evil fetch on his shoulder whispering in his ear.

 He gripped my arm for a moment.
 "May luck look on you kindly, or be distracted by more pressing business," he said formally.
 He took a deep breath, then